 Tesla House and the Nassau Hall Arts Community.
 These two communities have different application requirements (or no application requirements) than the Residential College Houses, but provide unique programming and engagement opportunities for their residents around each central theme.

-Monroe Living Learning Community provides 80 places in Monroe Hall are reserved for first years who intend to major in Biology, Physics, or Education.
+Tesla House provides 60 places in Monroe Hall are reserved for first years who intend to major in Geological Sciences, Physics, or Education.
 We want to engage the community in topics outside of the classroom and as we explore science in light of ethical-decision making, creative expression, and social responsibility.

 Nassau Hall is a community of students who have an interest in the Fine Arts and Performing Arts.
 NH residents engage in the arts in a variety of ways: decorating Nassau Hall itself, organizing dance and music events, running workshops from ballroom dance to knitting, collaborating with faculty, and much more.
 There is no application process for Nassau and it open to all years.
 Come and explore your artistic side with us in Nassau!